HubTicaBB/azure-fundamentals/README.md

 | Applications can be quickly provisioned and deprovisioned             | Data is not collocated with other organizations' data              | Organizations determine where to run their applications          |
 | Organizations pay only for what they use                              | Hardware must be purchased for startup and maintenance             | Organizations control seurity, compliance, or legal requirements |
 | Organizations don't have complete control over resources and security | Organizations are responsible for hardware maintenance and updates |

+### 1.2.4 Multi-cloud

+A fourth, and increasingly likely scenario is  a multi-cloud scenario.
+In a multi-cloud scenario, you use multiple public cloud providers.
+Maybe you use different features from different cloud providers.
+Or maybe you started your cloud journey with one provider and are in the process of migrating to a different provider.
+Regardless, in a multi-cloud environment you deal with two (or more) public cloud provideers and manage resources and security in both environments.

+### 1.2.5 Azure Arc

+Azure Arc is a set of technologies that helps manage your cloud environment.
+Azure Arc can help manage your cloud environment, whether it's a public cloud solely on Azure, a private cloud in your datacenter, a hybrid configuration, or even a multi-cloud environment running on multiple cloud providers at once.

+### 1.2.6 Azure VMware Solution

+What if you're already established with VMware in a private cloud environment but want to migrate to a public or hybrid cloud?
+Azure VMware Solution lets you run your VMware workloads in Azure with seamless integration and scalability.

+## 1.3 The Consumption-based model

+When comparing IT infrastructure models, there are two types of expenses to
+consider:
+- Capital expenditure (CapEx) and
+- Operational Expenditure (OpEx)

+### 1.3.1 Capital Expenditure (CapEx)

+CapEx is typically a one-time, up-front expenditure to purchase a secure tangible resources.
+A new building, repaving the parking lot, building a datacenter, or buying a company vehicle are examples of CapEx.

+### 1.3.2 Operational Expenditure (OpEx)

+In contrast, OpEx is spending money on services or products over time.
+Renting a convention center, leasing a company vehicle, or signing up for cloud services are all exam
+123456789 123456789 123456789 123456789 123456789 123456789 123456789 123456789 X